atalw/fromthetransistor/04/ethernet/README.md

 ## Ethernet controller

+This is an Ethernet controller built from a PHY, a MAC, and a MII.

 The Ethernet PHY is a component that operates at the physical layer of the OSI network model.
 It implements the physical layer portion of the Ethernet.
 Its purpose is to provide analog signal physical access to the link.
 It is usually interfaced with a media-independent interface (MII) to a